Affiliate links on Android Authority may earn us a commission. Learn more.

 Microsoft Remote Desktop

 Microsoft Remote Desktop is arguably Chrome Remote Desktop’s biggest free competitor.
 It works about the same way.
-You install the client on your computer and this app on your phone.
+You simply enable remote access on your Windows PC and install this app on your phone.
 The two should let your devices connect to one another.
 The positive part is you not needing a Google Chrome installation for this one to work on Windows devices.
 The bad news is the performance is about the same so you’re not really getting a better product.
 In any case, PC users should definitely try this one first since it’s first-party software and it may prove to be more stable over a longer period of time.
 Microsoft has another remote desktop app (Google Play), but it’s more for Windows Server and Enterprise.

 Splashtop Personal Remote PC